ministryofjustice/moj-frontend/docs/style-guide-updates/2026-07-06-naming.md

 date: 2026-07-06
 ---

-Updated name of entry from 'naming' to 'service names'.
+Changed the entry name to make it clearer this is about naming services.